MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-reports-filters-and-highlighting.md

 >

 ## Introduction to filters and highlighting in reports using the Filters pane
+ This article introduces you to filtering and highlighting in Power BI service.
+But the experience is almost exactly the same in Power BI Desktop.

 ![](media/power-bi-reports-filters-and-highlighting/power-bi-add-filter-reading-view.png)

 Filters and highlighting can be applied using the **Filters** pane or by making selections directly on the report itself (ad-hoc, see bottom of page).
 The Filters pane shows the tables and fields used in the report and the filters that have been applied, if any.
-The filters are divided up into **Page level filters**, **Report level filters**, and **Visual level filters**.
+The filters are divided up into **Page level**, **Report level**, **Drillthrough**, and **Visual level**.
 You'll only see visual level filters if you've selected a visualization on the report canvas.

 > [!TIP]
 > If the filter has the word **All** next to it, that means that entire field is being included as a filter.
 For example, **Chain(All)** in the screenshot below tells us that this report page includes data about all the store chains.
 On the other hand, the report level filter of **FiscalYear is 2013 or 2014** tells us that the report only includes data for the fiscal years of 2013 and 2014.
 >
 >

-## Filters in Reading View versus Editing View
+## Filters in Reading view versus Editing view
 There are two modes for interacting with reports: [Reading view and Editing view](service-reading-view-and-editing-view.md).
 And the filtering capabilities available to you depend on which mode you're in.

-* In Editing View, you can add report, page, and visual filters.
+* In Editing View, you can add report, page, drillthrough, and visual filters.
 When you save the report, the filters are saved with it.
-People looking at the report in Reading View can interact with the filters you added, but not save their changes.
+People looking at the report in Reading View can interact with the filters you added, but cannot add new filters.
-* In Reading View, you can interact with any page and visual filters that already exist in the report, but you won't be able to save your filter changes.
+* In Reading View, you can interact with any filters that already exist in the report, and save the selection you make, but you won't be able to add new filters.

 ### The Filters pane in Reading View
 If you only have access to a report in Reading View, the Filters pane looks similar to this: